A way to ensure timber is harvested legally

 - do an annual compliance declaration.

-Documentation would follow the logs or timber through each stage of the supply chain.
+Documentation will follow the logs or timber through each stage of the supply chain.

-Exporters could apply to MPI for an exporter statement to help them trade and gain access to markets.
+Exporters will be able to apply to MPI for an exporter statement to help them trade and gain access to markets.

-Log traders already registered under the Forests Act 1949 would also need to register under the Legal Harvest Bill.
+Log traders already registered under the Forests Act 1949 will also need to register under the legal harvest system.

 Enforcing the requirements

-The legal harvest system would introduce new obligations.
-Offences would apply when regulated parties:
+The legal harvest system will introduce new obligations.
+Offences will apply when regulated parties:

-The compliance system would be graduated.
+The compliance system will be graduated.
 For example, a warning notice might be issued if an officer believes a person is not complying with their obligations.
-The Legal Harvest Bill also provides for offences and infringement notices.
+The legal harvest system also provides for offences and infringement notices.

-Offences and fines would be introduced around a year after it becomes mandatory to register and meet other requirements.
+Offences and fines will be introduced around a year after it becomes mandatory to register and meet other requirements.

 - undertake fit and proper person assessments